AndiKod/tadam11ty/README.md

 # Tadam11ty
 ## DevSandbox — 11ty Starter

-Have an idea, a web project, want to learn of just have fun? ...Tadaaam! jobDone!
+Have an idea, a web project, want to learn of just have fun? ...TADAAAM! jobDone!

 <br>